fedor-rusak/svgGraphViewer/README.md

 * Current experimental approach means you define combinedListener that works with every type of events.
 Be it down, move or up.
 And before that you define a shared state and its values.
 So that all the flexibility is yours.
 * To interact with SVG layer I use special type-system.
 So that SVG elements you want to interact with should have special attributes called *name* and *type*.
 This allows more straight-forward code for node movement.

 REMEMBER!
 IN SVG 0,0 is LEFT TOP corner!
-SVG as main way to render things (WIP):
+SVG as main way to render things:
 * All starts from svg element that has predefined #id on a web-page
 * Then we have to do something with SVG elements like g, rect, text and normal text nodes
 * First we render path elements for edges.
 So that they are in background
 * Then we render nodes so they are in foreground
 * When need to move whole thing we can just set special "transform" attribute and be happy!
+* Same approach for "moving" nodes.
+As they are rendered as elements inside special g container.
 * In some cases we need width and height and for now we save it in SVG attributes
 * And in case of edges we need whole bunch of info about nodes and its it attribute too!
+* Render order specifies what is on top of each other.
+Want to move something to foreground?
+Rearrange svg elements order please.

+TO-DO:
+* Better "how-to-use" docs.
+As this is a skeleton
+* Click functionality with changing colors for incoming and outgoing edges for highlighted node
+* Improve rendering and event handling to allow embedding svgGraphViewer as part of web-page

 ## History

+## 0.29
+- to-do ideas
+- docs improved
+- chosen node moved to foreground

 ## 0.28
 - edges are moving with nodes now